MeshJS/mimir/README.md

 ## Workflow

 1. **Ingestion Phase:**
-   - mimir-rag fetches documentation from configured GitHub repository
+   - mimir-rag fetches documentation (MDX) and TypeScript code from configured GitHub repository(ies)
+   - TypeScript files are parsed to extract entities (functions, classes, interfaces, exported const functions)
+   - **Contextual RAG**: Each entity is enriched with surrounding context - full file content, imports, parent classes, and related code
-   - Documents are chunked into smaller segments
+   - Documents are chunked into smaller segments with rich contextual information
    - Chunks are embedded using your chosen LLM provider
-   - Embeddings are stored in Supabase vector database
+   - Embeddings are stored in Supabase vector database with source URLs pointing to GitHub

 2. **Query Phase (via MCP):**
    - User asks a question in their AI assistant